pymmcore-plus/pymmcore-plus/docs/guides/mda_engine.md

 For most standard multi-dimensional experiments, you will want to use [`useq.MDASequence`][] to construct your sequence of events.
-It allows you to declare a plan for each axis in your experiment (channels, time, z, etc...) along with the order in which the axes should be iterated.
+It allows you to declare a "plan" for each axis in your experiment (channels, time, z, etc...) along with the order in which the axes should be iterated.

 See the [useq-schema documentation](https://pymmcore-plus.github.io/useq-schema/schema/sequence/)